diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 #### Transcoding Settings

-By default, Cineviewer uses `ffmpeg` to do most transcoding.
+🔴 &nbsp;By default, Cineviewer uses `ffmpeg` to do most transcoding.
 The paths can se modified to `ffprobe` using the transcode settings:

 ```
 "transcode": {